Last updated on June 4th, 2022

 Heat 3 tablespoons of olive oil In a large skillet or a 14-16 inch paella pan over medium heat, stovetop; add chorizo and stir for about 3 minutes until lightly cooked.

-Now add shrimp, mussels and Spanish/green olives in your pan, spreading them evenly.
+Now add shrimp, mussels, and Spanish/green olives to your pan, spreading them evenly.
 Cover and cook for an additional 5 minutes until shrimp turn pink and mussels open up.
 You’re almost done.

 Spread your paella evenly onto a serving tray, let stand for approximately 5 – 10 minutes and you’re ready to enjoy.

 Prep time: 25 minutes, Cook time: 37 minutes